 Georgia’s Foreign Trade Up 8% in 2024

-On January 13, the National Statistics Service of Georgia (Geostat) published express data indicating that the external merchandise trade (excluding non-declared trade) of Georgia increased by 8% in 2024 compared to the previous year, amounting USD 23.429 billion.
+On January 20, the National Statistics Office of Georgia (Geostat) published preliminary data indicating that in 2024, Georgia’s foreign trade increased by 8.0% compared to 2023, totaling $23.43 billion in value.

-According to Geostat, Georgia’s exports increased by 7.8% year-on-year, reaching USD 6.56 billion, while imports grew by 8.1% to USD 16.86 billion.
-The trade deficit amounted to USD 10.30 billion, accounting for 44% of the total trade turnover.

-Geostat will publish detailed data on external merchandise trade of Georgia on 20 January, 2025.

 Also Read: